Has Almadraba and Bluefin tuna always been part of Cadiz?

 There are different ways to see if it is actually bluefin tuna.
 First of all, look at the price, if it is too cheap you can doubt if it is real.
 The price for a kg of a good cut in the market should be around 35 Euros minimum.
 We can also ask for the tag (with all the info of the tuna) that all Bluefin tuna should have in the markets.

-Another way to determine if it is Bluefin tuna in the food market is to see if it bleeds a lot.
+To determine if it is Bluefin tuna in the local food market you must look if it bleeds a lot.
 Bluefin tuna does not bleed much and has a natural red colour.
-That is why in Spanish it is called Red tuna.
+That is why in Spanish it is called Red tuna, atún rojo.
 Thus, if we go to a food market and see a lot of red liquid underneath the tuna, it is most probably beetroot juice.
 Markets sometimes use beetroot to colour other tuna species a darker red colour.
 In this way they pass it off as the more expensive Bluefin tuna.

 If you want to learn the whole process of the Almadraba and Bluefin tuna in Cadiz province check our Bluefin tuna tour.
 You will learn the history of Bluefin tuna in the area since Phoenician times.
 You will go in a private boat ride to visit the Almadraba (if you are lucky it may be active); visit a local food market; and taste different parts of bluefin tuna in all ways, salt-dried, grilled, raw.